 Main Difference Between Exempt & Non-Exempt

 Being exempt is more similar to being an independent contractor because your boss isn’t required to pay for every hour worked.
-Which means they’ll probably let you waste time because if you have to work at night, it won’t be at their expense.
+This means they’ll probably let you waste time because if you have to work at night, it won’t be at their expense.

 Being non-exempt means you’re probably getting paid hourly so you’ll have more supervision because each hour you’re working is coming from the business’ pockets.
 They’ll want to make sure each hour was well spent.

 What It Means to Be an Exempt Employee